joelparkerhenderson/wordbooks/pages/account-manager/index.md

 # Account Manager (AM)

 An Account Manager (AM) is a company role typically found in sales, customer success, or client services departments.
-The primary responsibility of an Account Manager is to nurture and maintain relationships with existing clients to ensure their satisfaction, retention, and long-term success.
+The  Account Manager nurtures relationships with existing clients to ensure their satisfaction, retention, and long-term success.

 Key responsibilities: